AdobeDocs/target-dev.en/help/dev/patterns/initialize-sdk.md

 ## 1.16: Load at.js {#web}

-This step ensures that the at.js SDK library is loaded and initialized.
+This step ensures that the at.js JavaScript library is loaded and initialized.

 +++See details